 Aino reads the news in the paper and stops, sighs – is there anything she could do about the brutal reality of distant lands?
 She’s an artist, all she knows how to do is draw, and yet the images that flood into her mind gnaw at her.
 On her way to her studio, Aino thinks about a woman’s contours and gets lost watching a girl apply makeup in the metro, rust-coloured blush.

-2016 The Best Debut of the Year Award
+2016, winner of the Best Debut of the Year Prize

 “Alma! is beautifully written, full of absolutely exquisite sentences and language that invariably creates new associations and paints pictures.
 It shows, in various different ways, what life is like today, what it is like to be a woman, what it is like to be a person and what kind of world we live in.
 Alma! has something completely unique that captured me and drew me in.
 I think it has to do with the writer’s exceptionally strong voice”. – Author Antti Tuomainen, head of the jury for The Torch-bearer Award